Jami Gong: Founder and Producer of TOC

 His first try at comedy

 In his junior year, Jami entered the same contest.
 This time he did a better job, and realized comedy was his calling.
 Jami was determined to do even better for his senior year and entered the contest again.
-At the end of the show, the MC announced the winners.
-The third prize was a dinner for four at Pizza Hut, Jami was the winner!
-Out of sixteen contestants, he had won third prize.
-After the show, his friends congratulated him and made many new fans that day!
+This time, he took Third out of 16 contestants and won a Pizza Hut dinner!
+After the show, his friends congratulated him and made many new fans that day! (see video below)

 In 1999, he co-founded www.ChinatownNYC.com with his college friends Raymond Chin, Sunny Wong, and Eddie Shieh.
-Later he got licensed as a tour guide, and started doing historical walking tours of Chinatown.
-His tours have been featured in Gourmet Magazine and filmed for BBC International TV, PBS TV, Swiss TV, Italian TV, Taiwanese TV, WNYE-NY TV, NHK TV, The NBA and The Travel Channel.
+Later he started doing historical walking tours of Chinatown as a licensed tour guide.
+His tours was featured in Gourmet Magazine and filmed for BBC International TV, PBS TV, Swiss TV, Italian TV, Taiwanese TV, WNYE-NY TV, NHK TV, The NBA and The Travel Channel.

 After some soul searching, he decided retail was not his passion and decided making people laugh would be his full-time profession.
 His determination led him to perform all around the USA and he even made an appearance on “Late Night with Conan O’Brien”.
 In 1995, Jami was knighted by the country of Malta.
 Jami also had the honor of carrying The Olympic Torch in June 2004 and was the only Olympic Torchbearer profiled by The NY Times.
 In May 2005, he was the keynote speaker at Kodak and he has also spoken at The Toastmasters Club Hong Kong, The University of Arizona, The University of Utah, NYU, Smith College, Drexel University and Johns Hopkins University.

 He also narrated the only walking tour CD of Chinatown, NYC.
-Please see www.soundwalk.com.
+See www.soundwalk.com.

-Jami’s vision is to revitalize NYC’s Chinatown and to raise the awareness of talented Asians to the world.
+Jami’s vision was to revitalize NYC’s Chinatown and to raise the awareness of talented Asians to the world.

 History of TakeOut Comedy